 A long time ago, I read an article from a mum who struggled to find some “me time”.
 This woman stayed up late into the night just to have some time to relax.
 She would watch her favourite TV show, read a book, or just drink a glass of wine.
 Blogging is one of the ways how to enjoy the time alone.

-Jane who has started a blog called Midlifenet has shared this with me: “We are a family of six plus a dog and I work every day.
+Jane also shared with me: “We are a family of six plus a dog and I work every day.
 I put everyone and everything before me.
 I find it hard to relax or indulge in my personal interests if I know things in the home are outstanding.
 I tend to organise a lot out of the house but as soon as I’m in the house, my own “stuff” takes a backseat.
 Even though I plan to go to the library or café to sit and write, because it’s just down to me and I’m not letting anyone else down, I again let it slip to the back of the queue.”

 This is a common issue for mums who start blogging but I know a few who have worked this out.
 They shared with me that it’s important to speak to their husband and children and set a day in their calendar when it’s their “me time”.
 This is the time for their writing and blog, usually an evening they spend with a cup of tea and typing words furiously until they hit the Publish button.
 It takes time, persistence and work, but it’s worth it.